 - Planning for disability, including preparation of durable powers of attorney, health care proxies, living wills, and income only irrevocable trusts

-- Protecting disabled children and adults with supplemental needs trusts and benefits planning
+- Planning for children and adults with disabilities with supplemental needs trusts and benefits planning

-- Probate and Estate Administration, including review of the probate process, payment of debts, distributions to beneficiaries and the preparation of estate tax returns
+- Probate and Estate Administration, including review of the probate process, payment of debts, distributions to beneficiaries, the preparation of estate tax returns, and the funding and administration of trusts

 - Planning in conjunction with transitions to continuing care retirement communities, assisted living facilities and long term care facilities, including reviewing all benefits, including Veterans Benefits, which may be available to help you meet the cost of paying for your care